broology/poker-chips-rust/README.md

-# PokerMoons Poker Chip Display in W.A.S.M. via RUST
+# PokerMoons Chip Display in W.A.S.M. via RUST

+The poker moons chip display takes in a dollar amount, and calculates the individual stacks of poker chips to visualize that amount given the poker chip denominations.

 For curiosity sake I've compared the performance of rendering our poker chips in `Angular` vs W.A.S.M `Rust`.